KevinA2505/VastVoid/README.md

 `VastVoid` is a small Pygame project that displays a world of star systems.
 You can control a ship and travel across a plane populated by stars with orbiting planets.
-The core game classes now live in separate modules within `src` and are initialized from a single entry point (`main.py`).
+The core game classes now live in a package called `vastvoid` and are initialized from a single entry point (`vastvoid/main.py`).

 You can select any planet and choose **Visit planet** to land on its surface and explore a procedurally generated map.
 Press `Escape` or use the *Take Off*